Petralona: Amenities

-The district is served by the Petralona Station on Line 1 of the Athens Metro and it's also not that far from the Metro Station (Line 3) Kerameikos.
-There are also two buses that serve the area: bus 227 and bus 035 and connect Petralona with the rest of the city center.
+The district is served by the station of the same name on Line 1 of the Athens Metro and it is also not that far from the Metro Station (Line 3) Kerameikos.
+There are also two buses that serve the area: bus 227 and bus 035, which connect Petralona with the rest of the city center.

-Petralona hosts the football club Petralona F.C., founded in 1983 when the two local clubs AO Petralona and GS Petralona merged.
+Petralona hosts the football club Petralona F.C., founded in 1983, when the two local clubs AO Petralona and GS Petralona merged.